 Often if I compare myself to others I am left feeling bad about my own life and situation.
+I’ll have a feeling that I am lagging behind everyone else.
 It’s almost never as bad as my brain will make me believe!

 A great way to stay positive about your life and to look at the good things you have is to practice gratitude daily:

 - Either at the start or end of each day (or both) list 10 things that you are grateful for right now in your life.
 The best is to write it down in a journal as this really reaffirms the point.